mozilla-services/merino-py/tests/load/README.md

 #### 1. Start Load Test

 * In a browser navigate to `http://localhost:8089/`
-* Setup parameters:
+* Set up the load test parameters:
+    * Option 1: Select the `MerinoLoadTestShape`
+      * This option has pre-defined settings and will last 10 minutes
+    * Option 2: Select the `Default` load test shape with the following recommended settings:
-  * Number of users: 75
+      * Number of users: 35
-  * Spawn rate: 2
+      * Spawn rate: 1
       * Host: 'https://stagepy.merino.nonprod.cloudops.mozgcp.net' (Alternatively, such as when profiling, point the host to a local instance of merino)
-  * Run time (optional): 10m
+      * Duration (Optional): 10m
 * Select "Start Swarming"

 #### 2. Stop Load Test